 The Main and East Reclaim Ponds will be double-lined non-stormwater impoundments located in the main drainages (Ripsey Wash and the unnamed eastern drainage) down-gradient of the TSF.
 The ponds will collect seepage and underflow from the TSF in addition to containing stormwater runoff that has contacted the TSF.
-Both ponds will be designed to contain runoff associated with a 100-year, 24-hour storm event, as well as normal operating volumes of seepage and underflow, while still maintaining 2 feet of freeboard.
+Both ponds will be designed to contain runoff associated with a 100-year, 24-hour storm event, as well as normal operating volumes of seepage and underflow, while still maintaining two (2) feet of freeboard.
 Water collected in the ponds will be pumped back to the Ray Mine for reuse.
 Both reclaim ponds will be double-lined with a leak-collection and recovery system that exceeds the prescriptive BADCT requirement for a non-stormwater pond.
+In addition, as noted above, a special condition in the final 401 certification for the project requires Asarco to provide a redundant power source for pumps associated with the Main and East Reclaim Ponds, to prevent overtopping in the event of a loss of power.